ibraheemosule/timberhub/README.md

 - Utils folder contains the context api instatiation and the index entails extracted functionalities and logic to avoid verbose components

+### Tests

+- Cypress was used for e2e testing to affirm the quality of the user experience.
+  \_ To spin up the test, start up a local mongodb server (If you don't have mongodb locally, [pull](https://hub.docker.com/_/mongo) this docker image to quickly start up a mongodb server)
+- Test files are located in the cypress folder.
+- Each page has it's seperate test file

 [Link](https://timberub-task.vercel.app) to project.
 [Link](https://hub.docker.com/repository/docker/ibraheemsulay/timberhub) to pull docker image.